Best Practice Example – DNREC Alpha:

 - Review your meta descriptions for Search Engine Optimization (SEO) – involve Marketing/PIOs in rewriting meta descriptions.

 - Consider a new Content Management System (CMS).
 Is your CMS working for you today?
-Do you want to delegate more to those without coding knowledge to free up your time?
+Do you want to delegate basic content updates to those without coding knowledge to free up your time?

-- GIC offers WordPress for Content Management for agencies that are not revenue generating.
+- GIC offers WordPress for Content Management for state agency public facing websites.

 - Take a look at the U.S. Web Design Standards– while we are not yet moving to these, they are provided as a reference for accessible, user-tested features from 18F, the Federal Digital Design Agency within GSA.gov.